phievo/phievo/docs/source/installation.rst

 the simulations.
 The results can directly be visualized in the Analyse notebook.

-After downloading and example project directory and the *run\_evolution.py* script you are all set to start an evolution.
+After downloading an example project directory and the *run\_evolution.py* script you are all set to start an evolution.

 .. code:: bash